-Enrolling now: two online cohorts of Practical Relational Leadership (6 people each), to start in early January 2024
+Enrolling now: the March 2024 online cohort(s) of Practical Relational Leadership (6 people each).

 Table of Contents

 - History and Development of the PRL courses